arifszn/gitprofile/README.md

 ## 💡 Contributing

-Any contributors who want to make this website better can make contributions, which will be greatly appreciated.
+Any contributors who want to make this project better can make contributions, which will be greatly appreciated.
 To contribute, clone this repo locally and commit your code to a new branch.
 Feel free to create an issue or make a pull request.

 ## 📄 License